-At Benjamin Britten Music Academy the Headmaster is responsible for identifying a senior member of staff to be the Safeguarding Designated Lead.
-Through appropriate training, knowledge and experience our

-Safeguarding Designated Leads will liaise with Children's Services and other agencies where appropriate and make referrals to Children's Services.
+At Benjamin Britten Music Academy the Headteachers are responsible for identifying senior members of staff to be Safeguarding Designated Leads.
+Through appropriate training, knowledge and experience our Safeguarding Designated Leads will liaise with Children's Services and other agencies where appropriate and make referrals to Children's Services.

-The headmaster will ensure that the policies and procedures adopted by the governing body are fully implemented and that sufficient resources, time and training are provided to enable staff members to discharge their safeguarding responsibilities and contribute effectively to a whole school approach to safeguarding.
+The headteachers will ensure that the policies and procedures adopted by the governing body are fully implemented and that sufficient resources, time and training are provided to enable staff members to discharge their safeguarding responsibilities and contribute effectively to a whole school approach to safeguarding.

-The headmaster along with the senior leadership team will be responsible for ensuring a culture of safety and ongoing vigilance that fosters the belief that 'it could happen here'
+The headteachers along with the senior leadership team will be responsible for ensuring a culture of safety and ongoing vigilance that fosters the belief that 'it could happen here'